aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

         tokensPerFill: 100
 ```

-## Set rules for rate limiting by service and by condition
+## Set rate limiting at both the service level and condition level

-It is possible to set both service granular rate limiting rules and conditional rate limiting rules, which is suitable for cases where an overall rate limiting rule needs to be set for all requests of a service, while exceptions need to be set for a certain group or groups of requests.
+It is possible to set both service level and condition level rate limiting, which is useful when you need to set a global quota for the whole service, but with a few exceptions.

-For example, the following rate limiting rule sets an overall rate limiting rule for the service of 1000 messages/minute, and a separate rate limiting condition of 100 messages/minute for the ping interface.
+For example, the following rate limiting rule sets an overall rate limiting rule for the service of 1000 messages/minute, with an exception of 100 messages/minute for the ping interface.

 ```yaml
 apiVersion: metaprotocol.aeraki.io/v1alpha1